felias-fogg/dw-link/docs/manual.md

 * Lowest frequency is now 4kHz (Section 8.7)
 * Number of breakpoints reduced from 33 to 25 because of stability problems (when debugging was on)
 * New dw-link probe
+* Debugging UNO with an active serial connection to the host